 The 2008 season had the distinction of seeing the largest WVU Marching Band ever, as the band topped 390 members as band camp began.
 A great trip to New York City and the UConn game highlighted the regular season, as well as a 4th consecutive bowl victory for the Mountaineers and sharing the final game with WVU quarterback Pat White.
 The 2009 season featured another outstanding 370+ member band and featured a trip to SEC country to play the Auburn Tigers in Alabama and concluded with an 8th consecutive bowl appearance as the band performed in Florida at Universal Studios in Orlando and in Jacksonville as part of the 2010 Gator Bowl.
 The 2009 season also marked the end of an era for the band's old "crow's nest" as a new "state-of-the-art" rehearsal tower has been constructed at the band practice site.
 In 2010, the band once again traveled extensively, with the highlight being a trip to the LSU game in Baton Rouge, Louisiana and a visit to New Orleans; the longest regular-season trip in WVU Band history.
 A visit to Orlando, FL for the Champs Sports Bowl, including another performance at Universal Studios, was the band's 9th consecutive bowl trip and topped off another successful season for "The Pride."

 The 2011 season marked the first season of WVU Football under new Head Coach Dana Holgorsen and the final season for WVU as a member of the Big East Conference.
 Highlights for the band included final conference game trips to Cincinnati and Rutgers, which included a visit to New York City.
-With the success of the 2011 WVU Football Team, the band ended the season with an exciting trip to Miami, FL for WVU's 10th consecutive bowl game and 3rd BCS Bowl victory as the Mountaineers defeated the Clemson Tigers in the 2012 Discover Orange Bowl!
+With the success of the 2011 WVU Football Team, the band ended the season with an exciting trip to Miami, FL for WVU’s 10th consecutive bowl game and 3rd BCS Bowl victory as the Mountaineers defeated the Clemson Tigers in the 2012 Discover Orange Bowl!
 2012 marked the inaugural season for WVU in the Big XII Conference, and featured home games with Oklahoma, Baylor, TCU, Kansas, and Kansas State at Mountaineer Field.
 The band traveled to Washington, D.C. to perform at FedEx Field, the home of the NFL's Washington Redskins, for the WVU vs. James Madison Game.
 The season concluded with a trip to the band's 11th consecutive bowl game at the Pinstripe Bowl in New York City at Yankee Stadium.
+The 2014 Season featured the band's first trip to a Big XII conference school for the game against Oklahoma and a big home victory over No. 11 ranked Oklahoma State!

-Throughout its 112-year history, the Mountaineer Marching Band has grown and evolved into an active, high-spirited organization with a great tradition and national exposure.
+Throughout its 113-year history, the Mountaineer Marching Band has grown and evolved into an active, high-spirited organization with a great tradition and national exposure.
 To the citizens of the state of West Virginia (and beyond), the Marching Band exemplifies music at WVU.
-The esprit de corps of the group, its tradition of excellence in performance, and the enthusiastic audience response to the sight and sound of the band have brought recognition to "The Pride of West Virginia" throughout the country!
+The esprit de corps of the group, its tradition of excellence in performance, and the enthusiastic audience response to the sight and sound of the band have brought recognition to “The Pride of West Virginia” throughout the country!
 The group continues on in its second century firmly established as one of the great university marching bands in the nation.